Today you're going to learn all the potential benefits of CBD and CBD oil.

 18. CBD Could Help with Spinal Cord Injury (SCI)

-Spinal cord injury is damage to the spinal cord that can result in loss of psychomotor and/or emotive function.
+Spinal cord injury can result in loss of psychomotor and/or emotive function.

-Although further research on humans is needed, research done on animals that looked that the effects of CBD on spinal cord injury are promising.
+Animal research that looked that the effects of CBD on spinal cord injury is promising.

-For example, a 2012 study done on mice found that daily CBD-use had a beneficial effect on the locomotor recovery of mice that were subjected to spinal cord injury.
+A 2012 mice study found that daily CBD use had a beneficial effect on the locomotor recovery of mice with spinal cord injury (32).

 CBD Oil Benefits for Bone-Related Conditions